Privacy Policy - Family Horizons Course

 Data retention - How long we keep your information

-You can request deletion at any time - we'll usually complete this within 48 hours and you can register again in future if you change your mind.
+Your Local Authority may request earlier deletion at any time.
+You can also request deletion at any time - we’ll usually complete this within 30 days, and you can register again in future if you change your mind.

-After 5 years (or when you request deletion), we securely delete all your personal information.
-Only anonymised statistics may remain (e.g., "X families completed the course" with no way to identify who).
+After the retention period (or when you request deletion), we securely delete all your personal information.
+Only fully anonymised statistics from which no individual can be identified may remain (e.g., “X families completed the course” with no way to identify who).

 Cookies and similar technologies